nsimons/vault-operator-example/README.md

-# Minimalistic Vault Operator demo using banzaicloud/bank-vaults
+# Minimalistic Vault Operator demo using Vault-Operator from Banzaicloud

-This repository contains an example application, Holvi, which consists of a [Vault operator](https://github.com/banzaicloud/bank-vaults) and 3-replica [Vault](https://github.com/hashicorp/vault) cluster using Integrated Storage (Raft) backend.
+This repository contains an example application, Holvi, which consists of a [Vault operator](https://github.com/bank-vaults/vault-operator) and 3-replica [Vault](https://github.com/hashicorp/vault) cluster using Integrated Storage (Raft) backend.

 This is just a playground to try out different kinds of operator things.
 For example, the application is configured to reside within a single namespace and tries to minimize the RBAC permissions requested from Kubernetes.